 Hester "Esther" (Gaumer) Shirer was born on Dec.
-5, 1807 in Southampton Township, Somerset County, PA, the daughter of Daniel and Hannah (Baughman) Gaumer Sr. At the age of two, she accompanied her family in their relocation to Ohio.
+5, 1807 in Southampton Township, Somerset County, PA, the daughter of Daniel and Hannah (Baughman) Gaumer Sr. At the age of two, in 1809, she accompanied her family in their relocation to Ohio, settling in Muskingum County, and remaining there for good.

 Valentine's first wife, Esther's sister Catherine, had died the year before, leaving Valentine with five young mouths to feed -- James Riley Shirer, Haley Wilson Shirer, Rebecca Leydig, Eunice Crane and Valentine Wills Shirer.
 Thus as Valentine's second wife, Esther was transformed from the children's aunt to their stepmother.